Brian Billick: Broadcasting career

 When the Ravens were eliminated in the playoffs in 2003, Billick was used as a studio analyst by ABC Sports.
 After being fired by the Ravens, Billick became a draft analyst for the NFL Network during the 2008 NFL draft.
 Billick then became a game analyst for the NFL on Fox during the 2008 NFL season, working alongside Thom Brennaman.
 Billick related in 2019 an exchange with Jimmy Johnson (also a former champion coach-turned-broadcaster for Fox) that gave Billick perspective on if he wanted to return to coaching (while Billick fully intended to do): "Don’t go back unless it’s in your bones.
 Too many of us go back.
 I was one of them.
 I went back for the wrong reasons.
 If you go back for ego, if you go back for money, it’s the wrong reason."
 Billick grew to like the broadcasting job and the increased free time it gave to him.
 On NFL on Fox, his broadcasting partner for the 2009 NFL season was Brennaman.
 On NFL Network, Billick appeared alongside Dennis Green on The Coaches Show, as well as Sterling Sharpe and Brian Baldinger on Thursday and Friday editions of Playbook, the ultimate NFL “Xs and Os” program utilizing the same “all 22” game film that coaches and players use to preview upcoming games.
 He also serves as an analyst on NFL Network's signature show NFL Total Access and has provided on location analysis for the Network's coverage of the NFL Scouting Combine and NFL draft.
 He often appeared on ESPN's Mike and Mike in the Morning to discuss football matchups and news.
 Billick left Fox after the 2013 season.

 Personal life

 Billick and his wife, Kim have two daughters, Aubrey and Keegan.
-Billick recently relocated to Columbus, Ohio to be near his daughter while she attends The Ohio State University.
+Billick recently relocated to Columbus, Ohio to be near his daughter while she attends Ohio State University.

 Through his daughter Keegan, Billick is the father-in-law of former NBA player Jon Leuer.
 Billick is also the brother-in-law to fellow former NFL head coach Mike Smith.